AxeShare/MTH511/README.md

-# Source code for graded assignment on statistical simulation (ongoing)
+# graded assignment on statistical simulation